edgedb/easy-edgedb/README.md

 }
 ```

-And the same can be done with a negative number to indicate how many characters from the end you want to slice.
+But the same can be done with a negative number if you want to start from the index at the end.
 For example:

 ```
 SELECT NPC.name[2:-2];
 ```

-This prints from index 2 up to 2 indexes away from the end:
+This prints from index 2 up to 2 indexes away from the end (it'll cut off the first two letters on each side).
+Here's the output:

 ```
 {